awsdocs/aws-dms-user-guide/doc_source/CHAP_Events.md

 The AWS DMS console indicates that the subscription is being created\.

-### Using AWS DMS API and CLI<a name="USER_Events.Subscribing.API"></a>
+#### Using AWS DMS API and CLI<a name="USER_Events.Subscribing.API"></a>

+**Important**
+Beginning with the release of AWS DMS 3\.4\.6 and with later versions, we recommend that you use Amazon EventBridge to provide notifications when an AWS DMS event occurs\.
+For more information about using EventBridge events with AWS DMS, see [Working with Amazon EventBridge events and notifications in AWS Database Migration Service](CHAP_EventBridge.md)\.
+To learn how to migrate event subscriptions to EventBridge, see [Migrating event subscriptions to Amazon EventBridge](#CHAP_Events-migrate-to-eventbridge)\.

-If you choose to create event notification subscriptions using AWS DMS API, you must create an Amazon SNS topic and subscribe to that topic with the Amazon SNS console or API\.
+If you choose to create Amazon SNS event notification subscriptions using the AWS DMS API, create an Amazon SNS topic and subscribe to that topic with the Amazon SNS console or API\.
 In this case, you also need to note the topic's Amazon Resource Name \(ARN\), because this ARN is used when submitting CLI commands or API actions\.
 For information on creating an Amazon SNS topic and subscribing to it, see [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html)\.

 In a notification subscription created using the AWS DMS API or CLI, you can specify the type of source you want to be notified of, and the AWS DMS source that triggers the event\.
 You define the type of source by specifying a* source type* value\.
 You define the source generating the event by specifying a *source identifier* value\.